Abhishek Saha

 College Affiliation: Lincoln College

-He won the Ramnath Goenka Excellence in Journalism Award for his coverage of the Kashmir unrest 2016.
+He won the Ramnath Goenka Excellence in Journalism Award for his coverage of the Kashmir unrest in 2016.

 His debut book, No Land’s People, a reportage-driven account of the National Register of Citizens (NRC) in Assam, was published by HarperCollins in 2021.